vaadin-component-factory/vcf-breadcrumb/README.md

 import '@vaadin-component-factory/vcf-breadcrumb';
 ```

 Add `<vcf-breadcrumbs>` element to the page.
 Inside added element add few `<vcf-breadcrumb>` child elements, with `href` attribute.
-In case you want some `<vcf-breadcrumb>` elements to not be shown in mobile view, add attribute `shift` to those elements.
-When user click on `<vcf-breadcrumb>` element he/she will be navigated to ULR from `href` attribute of the element.
+In case you want some `<vcf-breadcrumb>` elements collapse when there's not enough space, add attribute `collapse` to those elements.
+When user clicks on a `<vcf-breadcrumb>` element, it will navigate to the URL from `href` attribute of the element.

 ```html
 <vcf-breadcrumbs>